 A Trusts and Estate Lawyer Can Help

-The law surrounding the responsibilities of trustees is complicated.
-Plus, the facts of each case are unique.
+The law surrounding the responsibilities of trustees can be complicated, and the facts of each case are unique.
 This article provides a brief, general introduction to the topic.
-For more detailed, specific information, please contact a trusts and estates lawyer.
+For more detailed information and a discussion about your individual circumstances, contact a trusts and estates lawyer.